Malaysia entry requirements for Myanmar passport holders

 No transit visa needed

-Myanmar passport holders transiting through Malaysia do not need a transit visa if staying airside and not passing through immigration.
-For land border transits or leaving the airport, a visa is required.
+Myanmar passport holders transiting through Malaysia do not need a visa if staying airside and not entering the country.

 Exceptions & conditions